bbauska/zombiePolitics/README.md

-one that points to the need for modes of civic education that provide the knowl­ edge and competencies for young and old alike to raise important questions about what education and literacy itself should accomplish in a democracy.5 This is not an issue we can ignore too much longer.
+one that points to the need for modes of civic education that provide the knowl­ edge and competencies for young and old alike to raise important questions about what education and literacy itself should accomplish in a democracy.5 This is not an issue we can ignore too much longer.</p>

-Zombie Politics and the
+<h3>Zombie Politics and<br>
-Challenge of Right-Wing
+the Challenge of Right-Wing</h3>
-Teaching Machines Rethinking the Importance of the Powell Memo
+<h3>Teaching Machines Rethinking the Importance of the Powell Memo</h3>

-Paul Krugman, the Nobel Prize-winning economist, echoing the feelings of many progressives, in 2009 wrote in The New York Times about how dismayed he was over the success that right-wing ideologues had in undercutting Obama’s health care bill-watering it down to a shadow of what it could have been before
+<p>Paul Krugman, the Nobel Prize-winning economist, echoing the feelings of
+many progressives, in 2009 wrote in The New York Times about how dismayed he was over the success that right-wing ideologues had in undercutting Obama’s health care bill-watering it down to a shadow of what it could have been before